zhinst/zhinst-toolkit/docs/source/examples/shfsg.rst

      - :func:`...configure_marker_and_trigger()<zhinst.toolkit.driver.devices.shfsg.AWGCore.configure_marker_and_trigger>`
      - Configures the trigger inputs and marker outputs of the AWG.

-In addition to the above mentioned ``zhinst-deviceutils`` function the SHFSG also supports the :doc:`common AWG <awg>` functionalities.
+In addition to the above mentioned ``zhinst-utils`` function the SHFSG also supports the :doc:`common AWG <awg>` functionalities.

 The following examples give a brief overview of how the SHFSG can be used in